NiGhTTraX/react-test-buffet/README.md

 Unit tests should check a single unit at a time - in the case of UI, a single component.
 And what I mean by single component is exactly that, rendering only one component, without any child components.

 Why?
 Because unit tests should clearly separate your concerns.

-You want the tests for `LoginView` to drive the design for `LoginView`, not for `Button` and `Input`.
-When you set expectations on the communication between `LoginView` and `Button` and then test each of them in isolation, then will you get reusable and composable UI blocks.
+If you render `Checkbox` alongside `Todo` you couple them together.
+And testing `Todo` in this way will also test `Checkbox` and if `Checkbox` suddenly has a bug then your tests will tell you that `Todo` also has a bug, which is not true.

 ## Running the tests in Node